thinkst/canary-utils/README.md

 ### CanaryDeleter
 **Author:** Thinkst (Sheriff)
-**Purpose:** Delete all incidents from a specific flock (using flock's name), or from a specific Canary device (using its NodeID); tool will optionally dump all incidents to a json file.
+**Purpose:** Delete all incidents from a specific flock (using the flock's name), or from a specific Canary device (using its NodeID); the tool will optionally dump all incidents to a JSON file.
 **Usage:**

 #### _Deleting all incidents from the default flock._